New England Journal of Medicine July 16, 2020

 Multicenter, international

-Population Patients aged 40 years or older with mild-to-moderate acute non-cardioembolic ischemic stroke (NIHSS score ≤5) or high-risk TIA (ABCD2 score ≥6 or symptomatic arterial stenosis) within 24 hours of symptom onset.
+Population Patients ≥40 years old with a mild-to-moderate acute noncardioembolic ischemic stroke (NIHSS score ≤5) or high-risk TIA, randomized within 24 hours of symptom onset.

-Outcome Composite of stroke or death within 30 days.
+Outcome Time to the first occurrence of the composite endpoint of stroke (ischemic or hemorrhagic) or death within 30 days.

 Study Limitations